How do you tackle the important work of creating effective policies and procedures in your library?

 Second, effective policies and procedures can better support and protect employees, too.
 A good policy is something that an employee can really point to when enforcing the library’s rules.
 And clear procedures can give employees confidence in their interactions with everyone, whether it’s their colleagues, or whether it’s an angry patron.
 It really can help them to know what they should do in a lot of difficult situations.

 Additionally, writing and reviewing policy and procedures helps the library’s team to articulate the library’s values and make sure these values are being put into action.
-A lot of times, I don’t think that we all focus on writing policies and procedures.
+I don’t think we all focus on writing policies and procedures.
 But, it can be a really great way of helping to make sure that libraries are achieving their mission and staying focused on what they are hoping to achieve.

 It also means having a clear design for the content, such as using bullet points, sections, and recurring patterns and phrases across the library’s various documents to make them easier to follow, and to make them flow together better.

-So, policies are more of a broad statement.
+Policies are more of a broad statement.
 You can think of them often as perhaps the rules of the library.
-And, there’s something that I think generally should be published publicly because it’s something that is generally going to be something that a patron would look at and also employees.
+And, there’s something that generally should be published publicly because it’s something that is generally going to be something that a patron would look at and also employees.
 It’s very important for that reason that they be written in a way that that’s the audience that you’re thinking of.

 Procedures tend to be more internal documents, and more employee facing.
-So for example, that might be something that tells an employee how they would enforce a policy, or the day-to-day procedures that they should follow to make sure that a policy actually never even becomes a point of conflict.
+For example, that might be something that tells an employee how they would enforce a policy, or the day-to-day procedures that they should follow to make sure that a policy actually never even becomes a point of conflict.

-This can be tricky, I think.
-But, it’s really something that is best done by having a workflow that realizes that the process can never be considered finished.
+This can be tricky, but it’s really something that is best done by having a workflow that realizes that the process can never be considered finished.
 Instead, it should really be thought of as a cycle.
 Because, policies and procedures need to be regularly reviewed and updated as needed.

 The cycle starts with identifying a need and researching how other libraries have approached this process.
-And, I think the key there is really focusing on a need.
-So, while it is really important to know what other libraries are doing in an area, and I think, it can be very instructive to look at their language when you are writing your own policies, so you’re not starting from scratch.
+The key there is really focusing on a need.
+So, while it is really important to know what other libraries are doing in an area, it can be very instructive to look at their language when you are writing your own policies, so you’re not starting from scratch.

 It’s really important to make sure that there is a clear need at your library for this policy.
 Without that it’s really not something that you should be creating.
 Because having unnecessary policies, or policies that really aren’t going to come up frequently, is something that is really only going to create more confusion, or just end up something that’s not equitably or correctly enforced or understood.